 Late summer warm-up: humidity, triple-digit heat indices incoming

-MILWAUKEE - With an area of high pressure to the east and low pressure to the west, a strong southerly flow will develop and move warmer and more humid air into Wisconsin from Saturday through Tuesday.
+MILWAUKEE - A Heat Advisory is in effect from 1 p.m. to 8 p.m. on Monday, Aug.
+26 for areas away from Lake Michigan.
+Due to the combination of air temperatures in the low 90s and dew points in the 70s, heat index values will be in the 100s.

-Dew points will be on the rise all weekend and should reach the 70s for late Sunday into Monday and Tuesday.
-That is considered muggy to oppressive levels of humidity for most people.
-You should plan to take it easy and not over exert yourself on those days.
+Dew points will stay in the low to mid to 70s through Tuesday, Aug.
+27. That is considered to hold at oppressive levels.
+You should plan to take it easy and not over exert yourself.

-The combination of higher temperatures and higher humidity will lead to a Heat Index reading in the triple digit range for parts of Wisconsin.
+The combination of higher temperatures and higher humidity will lead to a Heat Index reading in the triple digit range early next week.
+Inland areas have the greater risk of triple digit heat indices on Monday with all of southeast Wisconsin that could experience this on Tuesday.

-Heat Advisories have been posted out west and may be expanded into parts of Wisconsin Monday into Tuesday.

-Cooler and less humid air arrives later next week and into early September.
+Heat index values in southeast Wisconsin could range between 95°F to 100°F+ on Monday and Tuesday causing a concern for possible heat related illnesses.

 FOX6 Weather Extras